emu-russia/breaknes/Common/DebugHub/Readme.md

 Methods:
 - GetDebugInfoEntryCount: Get the number of debug entries of the specified type
-- GetDebugInfo: Get entries of the specified type

-A Managed application must first know the number of records and allocate an array to retrieve them.
+- GetDebugInfo: Get all entries of the specified type.
+Managed application must first know the number of records and allocate an array to retrieve them.
+- GetDebugInfoByName: Get one DebugInfo record with the specified name
+- SetDebugInfoByName: Set one DebugInfo record with the specified name

 ## MemLayout